 Organizational Change Programs & Cognitive Biases

-Organizational change programs encounter disruptions resulting from employee mood swings and cognitive biases.
-These unsettling situations distort the employee’s ability to properly reason, evaluate impediments, and make good decisions.
+Corporate change programs encounter disruptions resulting from employee mood swings and cognitive biases.
+These unsettling situations distort the employee’s ability to correctly reason, evaluate impediments, and make the right decisions.

 Different cognitive biases are exhibited at each phase of a change journey, creating a sequence of moods and mindsets as change unfolds.
 Managers have the responsibility to manage their employees change expectations to plan and help minimize personal biases.